-The theme of the 9th World Congress was Heritage and Economics.
 The cultural heritage of historic cities is often perceived as a major asset for economic development and an important source of income for the city and its inhabitants.
 Increasingly, tourism exerts a major role in this regard.
 However, the protection and management of a city's cultural heritage also embodies other values, cultural as well as monetary, that need to be understood and safeguarded.
-The Ninth World Congress examined the dynamic linkage between heritage and economics in greater depth and presented tools and guidelines to mayors for confronting the associated challenges with greater insight.
+The 9th World Congress examined the dynamic linkage between heritage and economics in greater depth and presented tools and guidelines to mayors for confronting the associated challenges with greater insight.

 The program was slightly modified from the prior congress to include: four keynote presentations given by leading experts in the field of heritage and economics; a plenary panel of mayors exploring the question "Is tourism enough?"; a poster session open to all participants; a students' session; and the pre-congress mayors' workshop.